willdages/tree/README.md

 * Analytics via Keen.io (reported on by phone call)
 * Speech Recognition over the web via the Web Speech API
 * A Slack slash command to control the tree

+For setup/development/deployment instructions for each piece, please check the README in each directory.